Bayesianism, Conditional Probability and Laplace Law of Succession in Quantum Mechanics: Backgrounds and results

 \subsubsection{Dutch Book Argument.}

 Despite its simplicity, the coherence condition derives all the axioms of the probability theory.
-In other words, the set of the betting quotients satisfying the coherence condition fulfills
+In other words, the set of the betting quotients satisfying the coherence condition fulfills the axiom of probability:

 The argument deriving Eqs.~(\ref{prob_axioms}) is called the DBA.
-According to our motivation, the DBA shows that classical probability is subjective and it has no objective portion, since the rational degree of belief explains the axioms of the probability theory (\ref{prob_axioms}).
 Here, $\Omega$ and $\emptyset$ are the always true proposition (tautology) and the always false proposition (contradiction), respectively.
 Together with the NOT ($\lnot$) operation, AND operation ($\land$) and OR operation ($\lor$), the set of all the propositions forms the Boolean algebra.
 The quantity $q(a|b)$ is the conditional betting quotient of the proposition $a$ given $b$, which will be defined in Sec.~\ref{c_dba} by introducing conditional bettings.